medvdanil/texture-networks/README.md

 You will need to get a copy of the VGG16 network, I recommend the torrent listed at https://github.com/ry/tensorflow-vgg16

-Set up a python 3.5 virtual environment, `pip install -r requirements.txt`.
-You should be good to run `python texture_network.py` and `python vgg_network.py` (after pointing the latter at your local vgg file).
+Set up a python 3.5 virtual environment, intall tensorflow and then `pip install -r requirements.txt`.
+(If that scares you, I think the only real reqs so far are tensorflow, scikit, and pillow.
+If you hit problems let me know.)
+You should then be good to run `python texture_network.py` and `python vgg_network.py` (after pointing the latter at your local vgg file, and adding an img.jpg to the img directory).